kggreene/kggreene.github.io/README.md

 - "AV Scenario Issue Spotting Workshop", primary author and researcher; ran workshop at AG Tech Forum on AI, national convening of state attorneys general at Harvard Law School, 2018

 - "When Algorithms are Against the Law: Lessons from Case Law and the Constitution for City CDOs", presentation to Civics Analytics Network's (CAN's), national convening of large city CDOs, Harvard Kennedy School, 2018

+- Founding member of [Techtopia](http://techtopia.harvard.edu/), Harvard initiative on ethics and governance of emerging digital technologies

+- BKC, MIT, and Princeton Workshop on AI and Ethics in Industry, 2018

 ### Dragon Paint
 Expressive augmentation and GANs for generating style consistent cartoons characters and group variation from extremely small original data sets.